pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 ### Hotlinking

-Unlike most APIs, we **prefer for the image URLs returned by the API to be directly used or embedded in your applications** (generally referred to as *hotlinking*).
+Unlike most APIs, we **prefer for the image URLs returned by the API to be directly used or embedded in your applications.** This embedding process is generally referred to as *hotlinking*.
 By using our CDN and embedding the photo URLs in your application, we can better track photo views and pass those stats on to the photographer, providing them with context for how popular their photo is and how it's being used.

 ## Schema